The Delphi murders suspect is blaming a pagan cult for the killings. What is Odinism?

 Were Libby and Abby killed by Odinites?

-The murders of Libby and Abby have never been publicly linked to Odinism before now.
+The murders of Libby and Abby had never been publicly linked to Odinism before the defense made the claims.

 But, according to Allen’s attorneys, law enforcement officials did explore the cult’s possible involvement early on in the investigation – as far back as February 2018.